 Celebrating National Bike Month

-Much like last year’s pandemic-interrupted celebration, this year’s National Bike Month will focus more on riding “there,” whether “there” is to the grocery store for essentials or simply to a local park with the kids.
+This year’s National Bike Month celebration will focus more on riding “there,” whether “there” is to the grocery store for essentials or simply to a local park with the kids.
 Part of making progress on the League’s vision is encouraging everyone to move towards a holistic approach by integrating bicycling into as many aspects of our daily lives as possible.

-What will be returning in 2021 is the popular Bike to Work Week (May 17-23) and Bike to Work Day (Friday, May 21).
-As greater numbers of workers slowly return to the more traditional office and business locations, the League hopes that bringing back these well-received events will inspire more commuters to make the switch to biking.
-To add even more flavor to the month, the Love to Ride organization has teamed up with the League to promote their National Bike Challenge.
+Also happening again in 2023 is the popular Bike to Work Week (May 15-21) and Bike to Work Day (Friday, May 19).
+The League hopes that promoting these popular events will inspire more commuters to make the switch to biking.
+To add even more flavor to the month, the Love to Ride organization has once again teamed up with the League to promote their National Bike Challenge.
 This fun, friendly competition urges individuals, businesses, and communities to compete to see which can get the most friends, family, and co-workers to ride a bike during May.

-For the planners at Snyder & Associates, the return of the numerous events surrounding National Bike Month is terrific news.
-“As transportation professionals, we recognize National Bike Month as an opportunity to not only celebrate a beloved pastime but also engage more members of our community in the fun-filled, active, and rewarding experience bicycling creates,” shares Mindy Moore, AICP, Planner for Snyder & Associates.
+For the planners at Snyder & Associates, the numerous events surrounding National Bike Month is terrific news.
+“As transportation professionals, we recognize National Bike Month as an opportunity to not only celebrate a beloved pastime but also engage more members of our community in the fun-filled, active, and rewarding experience bicycling creates,” shares Rich Voelker, PE for Snyder & Associates.

 Industry-Leading Advocates for a Safer Bicycling Environment